 *Dr. King Schultz: After this Brittle business is behind us, you’ll be a free man, with a horse, seventy-five dollars in your back pocket.
 What’s your plan after that?

 *Django: Find my wife, and buy her freedom.

 So never forget our combined history of slavery in America be any of us American Indian, Black, or Black Indian…this history should be the tie that binds us in unity, and not divide us in “The Struggle”.

 Also as American Indian people, we should use ALL “opportunity” available to us in our land as our road to sovereignty because we can make a real difference in our land.

-SOURCE: Written and Compiled by Sonya Braxton of Paper Genocide in America based on materials from “Slavery and Native Americans in British North America and the United States: 1600 to 1865” by Tony Seybert
+SOURCE: Written and Compiled by Sonya Braxton about Native American Slavery based on materials from “Slavery and Native Americans in British North America and the United States: 1600 to 1865” by Tony Seybert